Philanthropist Henry Bloch, co-founder of H&R Block, dies at 96

 The company now boasts 12,000 offices nationwide.

 A hometown hero, Bloch was known for his philanthropy throughout Kansas City.
-He and his wife established the established the Marion and Henry Bloch Family Foundation in 2011.
+He and his wife, Marion, established the Marion and Henry Bloch Family Foundation in 2011.

 The following year, Bloch donated to the University of Missouri-Kansas City, which built a home for the Henry W. Bloch School of Management's graduate and executive programs.